microsoft/powercat-automation-kit/AutomationKit_Flow_BYODL/002- Synapse link Setup/readme.md

 Learn more [How it works](https://learn.microsoft.com/en-us/power-apps/maker/data-platform/export-to-data-lake).

-## Connect Dataverse to Synapse workspace and export data in Delta Lake format
+# Connect Dataverse to Synapse workspace and export data in Delta Lake format (Preview)
 #### Sign into Power Apps and select the environment

 1. Open Power Apps and sign in with your credentials.